tesseract-robotics/tesseract_docs/_source/core/packages/tesseract_urdf_doc.rst

      - Description
    * - filename
      - Required
-     - A path to a PCL point clound file.
+     - A path to a PCL point cloud file.
    * - resolution
      - Required
      - The resolution of the octree populated by the provided point cloud